Triglycerides vs. Ethyl Ester Omega-3s: How They're Different

 Triglycerides vs Ethyl Ester vs Krill Oil EPA plus DHA levels chart comparison

-• Concentrated rTG (Triglycerides) fish oil*
+• Concentrated re-esterified triglyceride (rTG) fish oil*

-• EE fish oil
+• Ethyl Ester (EE) fish oil

-• Triglyceride TG salmon oil
+• Triglyceride (TG) salmon oil

-• PL krill oil
+• Phospholipid (PL) krill oil

 * (The form chosen for Cooper Complete Advanced Omega-3)